-- Offers workshops, training and activities that provide opportunity for community to participate in arts and culture. - Design and/or deliver smaller scale public art murals to activate public spaces. - Design larger scale public art projects and installations for council to deliver.
+- Offers workshops, training and activities that provide opportunity for community to participate in arts and culture. - Delivers smaller scale public art to activate public spaces - Designs larger scale public art for Council to deliver.

 Please see Arts and Culture Grants Guidelines on the Northern Grampians Shire website for reference.